craftercms/docs/source/reference/modules/studio/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Password Configuration
 ^^^^^^^^^^^^^^^^^^^^^^
-..
-TODO Indicate that env vars are to be used

 The following section of Studio's configuration overrides allows you to configure encryption and configure authentication method to be used (for more information, see: :ref:`configuring-studio-security`), configure password requirements validation (for more information see: :ref:`crafter-studio-configure-password-requirements`).

 .. code-block:: yaml